shorepine/amy/README.md

 amy.send(osc=0, vel=1, note=40)
 ```

+There are two things to note here:  Firstly, the envelope is defined by the set of breakpoints in `bp1` (defining the second EG; the first is controlled by `bp0`).
+The `bp` strings alternate time intervals in milliseconds with target values.
+So `0,6.0,1000,3.0,200,0` means to move to 6.0 after 0 ms (i.e., the initial value is 6), then to decay to 3.0 over the next 1000 ms (1 second).
+The final pair is always taken as the "release", and does not begin until the note-off event is received.
+In this case, the EG decays to 0 in the 200 ms after the note-off.

-There are two things to note here:  Firstly, the filter frequency is controlled by the EG using a "unit per octave" rule.
-So if the envelope is zero, the filter is at its default frequency (50 Hz, the first value in the `filter_freq` list).
-But the envelope starts at 6.0, which is 6 octaves higher, or 2^6 = 64x the frequency -- 3200 Hz.
-It then decays to 3.0 over the first 1000 ms, which is 2^3 = 8x the default frequency, giving 400 Hz.
+Secondly, EG1 is coupled to the filter frequency with `filter_freq='50,0,0,0,1'`.  `filter_freq` is an example of a set of **ControlCoefficients** where the control value is calculated on-the-fly by combining a set of inputs scaled by the coefficients.
+This is explained fully below, but for now the first coefficient (here 50) is taken as a constant, and the 5th coefficient (here 1) is applied to the output of EG1.
+To get good "musical" behavior, the filter frequency is controlled using a "unit per octave" rule.
+So if the envelope is zero, the filter is at its base frequency of 50 Hz.
+But the envelope starts at 6.0, which, after scaling by the control coefficient of 1, drives the filter frequency 6 octaves higher, or 2^6 = 64x the frequency -- 3200 Hz.
+As the envelope decays to 3.0 over the first 1000 ms, the filter moves to 2^3 = 8x the default frequency, giving 400 Hz.
 It's only during the final release of 200 ms that it falls back to 0, giving a final filter frequency of (2^0 = 1x) 50 Hz.

+### ControlCoefficients

-Secondly, the filter frequency is controlled by a list of numbers, not just the initial 50.  `filter_freq` is an example of a set of **ControlCoefficients**, the others being `amp`, `freq`, `duty`, and `pan`.  **ControlCoefficients** are a list of up to 7 floats that are multiplied by a range of control signals, then summed up to give the final result (in this case, the filter frequency).
+The full set of parameters accepting **ControlCoefficients** is `amp`, `freq`, `filter_freq`, `duty`, and `pan`.
+ControlCoefficients are a list of up to 7 floats that are multiplied by a range of control signals, then summed up to give the final result (in this case, the filter frequency).
 The control signals are:
  * `const`: A constant value of 1 - so the first number in the control coefficient list is the default value if all the others are zero.
  * `note`: The frequency corresponding to the `note` parameter to the note-on event (converted to unit-per-octave relative to middle C).
  * `vel`: The velocity, from the note-on event.